Beyond drugs, it's not clear which ADHD treatments work

 Given the lack of clear evidence to recommend alternatives to treatment with medication, parents may want to consider cost as a way to decide what options they try first, advised Aaron Seitz, director of the Brain Game Center at the University of California, Riverside.

-“Don’t spend your life-savings on some non-traditional approach that promises the world but charges an arm and a leg,” Kemper, who wasn’t involved in the study, said by email.
+“Don’t spend your life-savings on some non-traditional approach that promises the world but charges an arm and a leg,” Seitz, who wasn’t involved in the study, said by email.

 SOURCE: bit.ly/2H4c64S Pediatrics, online May 30, 2018.